Smile-SA/hots/README.md

-# **cots**
+# **hots**

 > Application for testing a hybrid resource allocation method using machine learning and optimization.

-This is a version for testing COTS in a Docker containers This version includes test data with all nodes
+This is a version for testing HOTS in a Docker containers This version includes test data with all nodes

-# current issue to fix in the cots package --> crashing on data with all nodes
+# current issue to fix in the hots package --> crashing on data with all nodes

 ## Requirements for running